At a glance

 You may also need to consider notifying third parties such as the police, insurers, professional bodies, or bank or credit card companies who can help reduce the risk of financial loss to individuals.

-The European Data Protection Board, which will replace the Article 29 Working Party, may issue guidelines, recommendations and best practice advice that may include further guidance on personal data breaches.
-You should look out for any such future guidance.
-Likewise, you should be aware of any recommendations issued under relevant codes of conduct or sector-specific requirements that your organisation may be subject to.
+The European Data Protection Board, which has replaced the WP29, has endorsed the WP29 Guidelines on Personal Data Breach Notification.
+You should also be aware of any recommendations issued under relevant codes of conduct or sector-specific requirements that your organisation may be subject to.

-Failing to notify a breach when required to do so can result in a significant fine up to 10 million euros or 2 per cent of your global turnover.
-The fine can be combined the ICO’s other corrective powers under Article 58.
-So it’s important to make sure you have a robust breach-reporting process in place to ensure you detect and can notify a breach, on time; and to provide the necessary details.
+Failing to notify the ICO of a breach when required to do so can result in a heavy fine of up to 10 million euros or 2 per cent of your global turnover.
+The fine can be combined with the ICO’s other corrective powers under Article 58.
+It is important to make sure you have a robust breach-reporting process in place to ensure you detect, and notify breaches, on time and to provide the necessary details, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.
+If you decide you don’t need to report the breach, you need to be able to justify this decision, so you should document it.

 See the following sections of the Guide to the GDPR: